 We can think about leverage as a notion of risk because smaller margin requirements mean bigger degrees of leverage, which causes more sensitivity to risk when the underlying price changes.
 Some positions can even lead to losses larger than the total amount available in the trader’s account, causing a negative balance.

-One useful tip is choosing a forex broker that has a mechanism automatically close positions to prevent bigger losses when your available cash reaches zero.
+One useful tip is choosing a forex broker that has a mechanism that automatically closes positions to prevent bigger losses when your available cash reaches zero.
 It can minimize the risk of a negative balance.
 For reasons such as these related to the risk of using leverage, it can be prudent to use little or no leverage, depending on your trading strategy and goals.

 You can learn more about leverage and margin in other texts here on the Wiseinvest forex Academy page.

 There are two ways to invest with our AI in forex, without concern about calculating margin and leverage in trading.

 1. Automated with AI-Trading.
 Check out the 3 steps to trade automated with our AI.

 By trading forex automated with AI, you will save time and improve your performance without monitoring the market and managing trading platforms.